-Bidding: The Auctioneer has absolute discretion to, (1) refuse any bid and to regulate the bidding or cancel any sale without giving any reason or previous notice (2) to advance the bidding as he/she may decide, may bid on the vendor’s behalf for all goods, which are being offered subject to a reserve or at the Auctioneer’s discretion.
-(3) divide any Lot, to combine any two or more Lots, to withdraw any Lot, (4) to exclude any persons from the auction rooms, (5) to require pre-payment in full, (6) to accept offers of not less than 90% of the agreed reserve, (7) All descriptions and statements concerning any Lot, whether in the catalogue or elsewhere, are subject to any statements altering or affecting the same made by the Auctioneer from the rostrum prior to the Lot being offered for sale.
+AUCTIONEERS DISCRETION: The Auctioneer has absolute discretion to, (1) refuse any bid, and to regulate the bidding or cancel any sale without giving any reason or previous notice (2) to advance the bidding as he/she may decide, may bid on the vendor’s behalf for all goods, which are being offered subject to a reserve or at the Auctioneer’s discretion.
+(3) divide any Lot, to combine any two or more Lots, to withdraw any Lot, (4) to exclude any persons from the auction rooms, (5) to require pre-payment in full, (6) to accept offers of not less than 90% of the agreed reserve, (7) All descriptions and statements concerning any Lot; whether in the catalogue or elsewhere are subject to description altering by the Auctioneer from the rostrum prior to the lot being sold.

-Registration: Bidding is by numbered paddle in the auction house, however buyers also register via email and when placing commission bid, by filling in a commission bid form.
+REGISTRATION: Bidding is by numbered paddle in the auction house, however buyers also register via email and when placing commission bid, by filling in a commission bid form.
 New buyers will be required to leave cash deposit which will be deducted from the price of any purchase made or refunded in full if they do not buy.

-Fall of hammer: The highest bidder shall be the buyer.
+FALL OF THE HAMMER: The highest bidder shall be the buyer.
 If any dispute arises the Auctioneer has absolute discretion to settle the dispute or re-offer the Lot.
 At the fall of the hammer the purchaser shall give the Auctioneer his/her name, address and telephone number, and a cash deposit if requested.
 It is the buyer’s responsibility to make full payment for any Lots purchased by close of business (5pm) by the first Wednesday following the sale.

-Buyers’ premium: There is a buyers’ premium of 15% of the hammer price on each Lot sold.
+BUYERS CHARGES: There is a buyers’ premium of 15% of the hammer price on each Lot sold.
 The buyers’ premium only is subject to VAT at the standard rate.
 There is a minimum charge of £3 in respect of buyers’ premium on any one Lot.
-Online bidders, that are bidding via the saleroom.com are charged an additional 3%, on top of our commission.
+Online bidders that are bidding via the-saleroom.com are charged an additional 4.95%, on top of our commission.

-Clearing your purchases: Once the hammer has fallen the item is your resposibility.
+CLEARING OF PURCHASES: Once the hammer has fallen the item is your responsibility.
 The buyer must clear purchases no later than the second working day, following the sale, unless agreed by the auctioneers.
-Items may be removed at the buyers risk and expense.
-All Lots not collected shall remain at the buyer’s risk, and may be subject to a mini¬mum warehousing charge of £2.50 per Lot per day.
+Items may be removed at the buyer’s risk and expense.
+All Lots not collected shall remain at the buyer’s risk, and may be subject to a minimum warehousing charge of £2.50 per Lot per day.
 After 7 days the Auctioneers may re-sell the Lot or Lots by auction or privately, without notice to the buyer, to defray any costs incurred.
 The Auctioneers disclaim all responsibility for loss, damage or unauthorized removal of uncollected goods.

 * If there is more than one commission bid on any particular Lot for an identical amount, and these prove to be the highest bids, the Lot will be sold to the person whose bid was received first.

-THIRD PARTY LIABILITY: Every person on the Auctioneer’s premises at any time shall be deemed to be there at his/her own risk and with notice of the condition of the premises and the method of arranging the furniture, etc. He/she shall have no claim against the Auctioneers in respect of any injury sustained or any accident, which may occur.
+THIRD PARTY LIABILITY: Every person on the Auctioneer’s premises at any time shall be deemed to be there at his/her own risk and with notice of the condition of the premises and the method of arranging the furniture, etc. He/she shall have no claim against the Auctioneers in respect of any injury sustained or any accident.